SmithWillSuffice/ohanga-pai/content/blog/18_mmtreviews.md

 It is tricky to assess streetsmart points.
 The Moslerometer would normally do, but suffers from calibration uncertainty owing to logarithmic scale jumps when encountering neoclassicals, and I have not learned to do the stochastic equilibrium calibration corrections.
-The ThomasFrankerator however is a very simple device and can also be used to slap orthodox economists after use, which is a handy dual purpose.
+The ThomasFrankerator however is a very simple device and soft enough it can also be used to slap orthodox economists after use, which is a handy dual purpose.
-The Moslerometer is more sensitive and requires recuperation in the Caribbean tropics, so I'm going with the ThomasFrankerator.
+The Moslerometer is more sensitive and requires recuperation in the Caribbean tropics after use, so I'm going with the ThomasFrankerator.